Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 18.18.44 UTC
+- WIB: Minggu, 7 September 2025 19.47.48 UTC
-- WITA: Minggu, 7 September 2025 19.18.44 UTC
+- WITA: Minggu, 7 September 2025 20.47.48 UTC
-- WIT: Minggu, 7 September 2025 20.18.44 UTC
+- WIT: Minggu, 7 September 2025 21.47.48 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology